lidofinance/vaults-wrapper/src/scenarios.md

 ## Case 7.
 Strategy mints stShares for the vault rewards accumulated

-## Cast 8.
+## Case 8.
 Strategy fails to return enough stShares for the vault to withdraw

-## Cast 9.
+## Case 9.
 Withdraw eth without burning stShares due to rewards

+## Case 10.
+Scenario for WrapperA with manual calculation

+TODO

+user1 deposits
+vault gets rewards
+user2 deposits